ScriptFUSION/Porter/README.md

 }
 ```

-Since the total number of records is known, the iterator can be wrapped in `CountableProviderRecords` to enrch the caller with this information.
+Since the total number of records is known, the iterator can be wrapped in `CountableProviderRecords` to enrich the caller with this information.

 ```php
 public function fetch(ImportConnector $connector)